Knowledge vs. skills. Theory vs. practice. Talking the talk vs. walking the walk.

 Not every coach training program teaches both—and you need both to be a great coach.
-A coach may know all the answers, but if they can’t get through to their clients, they’re missing the opportunity to make an impact.
+A coach may know all the answers, but if they can’t get through to their clients and communicate well, they’re missing the opportunity to make an impact.
 They’re preaching nutrition information at them, rather than resonating with them.

-Meeting your client where they are is essential!
+Meeting your clients where they are is an essential part of being a good coach.
 That’s why hands-on coaching skills are a critical part of FMCA’s curriculum.
-Our students learn how to leave their own personal agenda behind and put their focus on the client—to take the coach approach, not the expert approach.
-And for Donovan Maycock of FMCA’s February 2017 class, this shift from expert to coach has had a concrete impact on his business in the form of practice growth and greater engagement from clients.
+Our students learn how to leave their own personal agenda behind and put the focus on the client and to take the coach approach, not the expert approach.
+For Donovan Maycock of FMCA’s February 2017 class, this shift from expert to coach has had a concrete impact on his business in the form of practice growth and greater engagement from clients.